terrelsa13/MUMC/README.md

 ## Step 1: What Is A Filter Statement?

 * A Filter Statement is a simple way to tell the script how to find and delete media items taking up your disk space.
-  - This also means the media items **not matching** the Filter Statement are kept safe for watching at a later time.
+  - This also means the media items **not matching** the Filter Statement are kept safe for watching later.
 ## Step 2: The basics of building a generic Filter Statement.

 Generic Filter Statement Parts (each media type has their own Filter Statement Parts):